zzzprojects/docs/entityframework.net/pages/getting-started/ef-performance.md

 ### Problem

- - It's too easy to fall into a Entity Framework performance pitfall.
+ - It's too easy to fall into an Entity Framework performance pitfall.
  - Sooner or later, many developers make some mistakes which may impact the application performance severely.

 ### Performance Cheat Sheet